 Main Page Content

-It has been seven years since the SUNY Brockport Facilities Master Plan 2013-2023 (FMP) was completed.
-Since then, program enrollments have shifted, departmental space needs have changed, and strategic directions have been finetuned.
-In response to these changes, Brockport engaged JMZ Architects and Planners to assess various aspects of the College’s space resources.
+Since the SUNY Brockport Facilities Master Plan 2013-2023 (FMP) was completed, program enrollments have shifted, departmental space needs have changed, and strategic directions have been fine tuned.
+In response to these changes, The College at Brockport engaged JMZ Architects and Planners to assess various aspects of the College’s space resources.
 This study includes an analysis of instructional and office space utilization; a review of academic program enrollment trends and their effect on space requirements; and an assessment of current and future space needs.

 Study recommendations are based on space projections through 2028 for all academic and non-academic departments.
 A list of capital projects has been generated to ensure the College has the necessary space resources to accommodate academic programs over the next several years.
 Buildings that should be renovated in the next ten years have also been identified, but several program studies targeted at specific buildings and programs will be necessary to shape future capital projects.
 The results of this study contribute to an understanding of where the College is now and will serve as a guide for the future alignment of space resources with strategic planning priorities.